Access to Excellence Fellowship

 selection procedure

-Winners are selected by the Diversity Committee, which is composed of elected and appointed faculty from across UIC’s disciplinary colleges.
+Winners are selected by a Graduate College awards committee, which is composed of elected and appointed faculty from across UIC’s disciplinary colleges.

 Submission Instructions